yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 #pragma section-numbers off
 ||<tablebgcolor="#f1f1ed" tablewidth="40%" tablestyle="margin: 0pt 0pt 1em 1em; float: right; font-size: 0.9em;"style="padding: 0.5em;">[[TableOfContents]]||
 == ASUS WL-500g Premium ==
-With Kamikaze 7.09 and target system Broadcom BCM947xx/953xx [2.4 kernel] the ASUS WL-500g Premium is fully supported and runs stable.
+Since Kamikaze 7.09 and target system Broadcom BCM947xx/953xx [2.4 kernel] the ASUS WL-500g Premium is fully supported and runs stable.
+The Kamikaze 8.09 release appears to work fine too.

 Important notice: there is a long standing bug that makes it impossible to do port forwarding (NAT) with this router on 2.4 kernel, see https://dev.openwrt.org/ticket/2558.
 Otherwise the router works great, if you can live with the reduced functionality.